iceamdeveloper/iceam/wp-content/plugins/wc-aelia-foundation-classes/readme.txt

 Tested up to: 4.7
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html
+WC requires at least: 2.4
+WC tested up to: 3.0

 Adds a set of convenience classes that can simplify the development of other plugins for WooCommerce.